 Please email firstname.lastname@example.org to request copies.

 We aim to update these resources annually.
-The most recent revisions were made in September 2020.
+The most recent major revisions were made in September 2021, with a minor update to the fact-sheet in October 2021.